Scott Barry Kaufman

 Wednesday, February 10

-Rob Parker has over thirty years of experience in organizational leadership on a local, national and international level.
-As the CEO of Southern Ground, Rob leads both the business and philanthropic efforts of three-time GRAMMY winning, multi-platinum artist, Zac Brown and Zac Brown Band.
-In addition to the music, Rob is also responsible for helping build a lifestyle brand that blends music, food, custom creations and unique experiences for a remarkably diverse fan base.
-Rob also leads the organization’s philanthropic efforts while serving as President of Southern Ground Charities.
-Prior to joining the Southern Ground family, Rob served as a Chief Executive Officer with Ronald McDonald House Charities, Kiwanis International, and Boys and Girls Clubs of America.
+Rob Parker has over thirty years of experience in organizational leadership on a local, national, and international level.
+Rob has worked closely with Fortune 500 CEOs, philanthropists, sports and entertainment figures, foundation leaders, and government officials in the US and around the world.
+As CEO of Wisdom Transfer, Parker is a frequent speaker on leadership and personal development.
+Parker previously served as CEO of Southern Ground, leading both the business and philanthropic efforts of three-time GRAMMY winning, multi-platinum artist, Zac Brown and Zac Brown Band.
+As part of that assignment, he helped raise millions to build Camp Southern Ground.
+Prior to joining the Southern Ground family, Rob served as a chief executive officer with Ronald McDonald House Charities, Kiwanis International, and Boys and Girls Clubs of America.

 Thursday, February 11

 Author of How to Raise an Adult, Julie Lythcott-Haims offers practical alternative strategies that underline the importance of allowing children to make their own mistakes and develop the resilience, resourcefulness, and inner determination necessary for success.
 Her book is a rallying cry for those who wish to ensure that the next generation can take charge of their own lives with competence and confidence.
 Julie served as Dean of Freshmen and Undergraduate Advising for more than a decade at Stanford University and her work has appeared on TEDx talks and in Forbes and the Chicago Tribune.

 ACA Envision Experience – Closing General Session

 Friday, February 12